- Overview of "Simple MAPI"

 For more details, see: Reading an email

 : The following code is used to read the emails.
-The incoming emails are stored in a memory table ("TABLE_Messages").
+Incoming emails are stored in a Table control populated programmatically ("TABLE_Messages").
 The SessionNum variable corresponds to the identifier of the session.
 In this example, the incoming messages are deleted from the inbox and from the email server by EmailDeleteMessage

 // Receives the pending messages found on the email server